- Completed the installation of 1,089 Automatic Weather Stations (AWS) in the entire Seoul

 SK Planet’s new integrated weather monitoring service is available at Weather Planet’s business

-biz.weatherplanet.co.kr) which offers user friendly navigation.
+website (biz.weatherplanet.co.kr) which offers user friendly navigation.
 Its observation map displays

 real-time weather information and specific information of each weather station.